-Further suggestions on how Applied Learning can contribute to the study of the core and elective subjects are set out in Appendix 1.
+Further suggestions on how Applied Learning can contribute to the study of the core and elective subjects are set out in Appendix 2.

-Useful Combinations of Applied Learning and Elective Subjects
+Useful Combinations of Applied Learning and Elective Subjects a. enhancing and enriching subject knowledge:

 The study of Applied Learning complements other senior secondary subjects by offering studies with stronger elements of practical learning linked to broad professional and vocational fields.
 Choosing a sound combination of Applied Learning and elective subjects enhances student learning and lateral coherence within the senior secondary curriculum.